EbrahimGhanbari/full-stack-coding-challenge/README.md

 npm run test
 ```

-Please note that Jest (to run the test) might not work with older version of Node.
-The recommended version of the node to run the test is: **v10.23.0**
+Please note that Jest might not work with older version of Node.
+The recommended version to run the test is: **v10.23.0**

 ## Features